imnetdb/imnetdb/README.md

 As a network automation engineer you may want to create applications that have a database backend that stores the "source of truth" or "intent" of your network and services.
 This repo contains a Python library that uses the [ArangoDB](https://www.arangodb.com/) database software to create such application-specific backed databases.
 While every application will ultimately be different, there are a common set of networking constructs to get started with.

-These include the following:
+This library is meant to be a "low level" programming interface, but provide specific capabilities that are commonly needed for network management oriented applications.
+For example, this library supports the ability to "allocate unused interfaces" and manage "cable relationships between devices".
+This library also contains constructs so that you, as a python develooper, can create your own new database nodes and edges and extend the use of this repo in a way that is specific to your application.

+## Basic Database Building Block

+The following constructs are provided as part of the "basic" data model.
+These constructs act more as scafolding since there are no pre-defined schema/field definitions.
+As a developer, you can choose what fields to place in each of these node types.
+In addition to these node types, the basic data model defines a set of relationship types.
+For details refer to the file [basic_db_model.py](imnetdb/db/basic_db_model.py).

 *Basic Device*

    * **Device** - represents a single managed device
    * **DeviceGroup** - represents a group of devices
    * **Interface** - represents a device interface
    * **Cable** - represents the connection between two device interfaces
    * **LAG** - represents Link Aggregation Groups

 *Virtual Networking*

    * **VLAN** - represents a VLAN
    * **VLANGroup** - represents a group of VLANs